 Shrimp Corn Chowder

 Between the upcoming holidays, my addiction to Top Chef: Charleston, and the rapid decline in temperature from “nippy” to “arctic,” I have been craving all manner of Southern comfort like today’s Shrimp Corn Chowder.
-Watch the short recipe video above to see it in action (email/RSS subscribers, click here to watch the video on my site), then read on below for the full scoop (er, ladle?) on why this easy Shrimp Corn Chowder deserves an immediate place at your table.
+Watch the short recipe video below to see it in action (email/RSS subscribers, click here to watch the video on my site), then read on below for the full scoop (er, ladle?) on why this easy Shrimp Corn Chowder deserves an immediate place at your table.

 This post is sponsored by Pick ‘n Save.